tortellini-tools/action/.github/ISSUE_TEMPLATE/evaluation.md

 ---

-Describe which tool you are going to evaluate.
+Describe which command line tool or service you are going to evaluate.

 Describe which repository you are using to evaluate with.